nitsvutt/airline-data-platform/README.md

 ## Dataset

 This dataset was extracted from *The Reporting Carrier On-Time Performance (1987-present)* table of *The On-Time Database* collected by **BTS**.
 It contains 109 columns and more than 5M records per year.
-With a limited resource (1 machine with an Apple Silicon chip 8-core CPU and 8GB RAM), I only practice with 61 columns concentrating on flight delay of the year 2020.
+With a limited resource (1 machine with an Apple Silicon chip 8-core CPU and 8GB RAM), I only practice with 61 columns, concentrating on flight delay, of the year 2020 and 2021.
 The metadata are available [here](https://github.com/nitsvutt/airline-data-platform/blob/main/extracted-data/metadata/metadata.html).

 ## Methodology